-If you answered Yes to all four, chances are Skyscraper link building technique will be a great fit for you.
+If you answered yes to all four questions, the Skyscraper link building technique is likely to be a good fit for you.

 #10 The backlink exchange strategy

-This technique is old as the hills.
-I link to you, you link to me – simple as that.
-We get offers for backlink exchange every week.
+This technique is as old as the hills.
+I link to you, you link to me—simple as that.
+We get offers for backlink building every week.
 Sounds like a great way to grow your backlink profile, right?
 Well, I am not too excited about this approach.
-First off, Google states that excessive link exchanges, could “negatively impact your site’s ranking in search results”.
+First off, Google states that excessive link exchanges could “negatively impact your site’s ranking in search results.”

-The rule of thumb here is not making this technique your priority.
-While backlink exchanges between Chanty and relevant niche websites may occasionally happen, we prefer to avoid this practice whenever we can.
-Instead, when we get a backlink exchange offer, we suggest to mention the website that’s reaching out in our future guest posts.
+The rule of thumb here is not to make this technique your priority.
+While backlink building between Chanty and relevant niche websites may occasionally happen, we prefer to avoid this practice whenever we can.
+Instead, when we get a backlink building offer, we suggest mentioning the website that’s reaching out in our future guest posts.

 #11 The PBNs strategy – the one you should avoid

 I have a good old friend who is still using PBNs to promote his clients’ websites.
-He’s a frequent guest at SEO conferences, covering his latest success stories on incredible growth.
-Being a curious gal that I am, I’ve called the guy asking him all things PBN.
+He’s a frequent guest at SEO conferences, covering his latest success stories and incredible growth.
+Being a curious gal that I am, I’ve called the guy and asked him all things PBN.
 With a smart approach, he said, PBNs can help you a great deal in SEO.
-Luckily, he’s never got exposed and banned.
+Luckily, he’s never been exposed and banned.

-I’d say the keyword here is “Yet”.
-It’s just a matter of time when Google spots another network and shuts it down ruining your business.
-Although, it still works for some, I wouldn’t risk years of our work getting hard-earned rankings, building website reputation and trust to lose it all overnight.
+I’d say the keyword here is “yet.”
+It’s just a matter of time before Google spots another network and shuts it down, ruining your business.
+Although it still works for some, I wouldn’t risk years of our work getting hard-earned rankings, building website reputation and trust to lose it all overnight.
 So next time someone approaches you with a “backlinks” offer on LinkedIn, the best thing you can do is to ignore the message.